 edgectl get --help:

 $ edgectl get --help Display one or many resources.
-Usage: edgectl get [command] Available Commands: account Get account app Get details of an app apps List apps in project default Get an edgectl default value defaults List edgectl defaults heartbeat Get heartbeat details heartbeats List node heartbeats microservice Get details of an app microservice microservices List app microservices node Get node details node-install-script Get the node installation script for a project nodes List nodes for project org Get org details project Get project details projects List projects in org registries List container registries for project registry Get details of container registry token Get access token tokens List access tokens
+Usage: edgectl get [command] Available Commands: account Get account app Get details of an app apps List apps in project default Get an edgectl default value defaults List edgectl defaults heartbeat Get heartbeat details heartbeats List node heartbeats microservice Get details of an app microservice microservices List app microservices node Get node details node-register-script Get the node registration script for a project nodes List nodes for project org Get org details project Get project details projects List projects in org registries List container registries for project registry Get details of container registry token Get access token tokens List access tokens

 After your first

 edgectl login, an initial org and project likely exist.
 We can use

 edgectl set default command to set a default org and project.
 This allows us to use many